Cortex AISQL: A Production SQL Engine for Unstructured Data: Architecture

 To support these workloads, we introduced the \textit{Cortex Platform} into the Snowflake architecture (Figure~\ref{fig:ai_architecture}).
 The Cortex Platform is a multi-tenant service that executes both interactive (e.g., via REST) and batch AI workloads (e.g., via SQL).
 Its primary components are (a) \textit{Inference Engines}, (b) the \textit{Scheduler}, and (c) the \textit{API Service}.

-The Inference Engines provide the core capabilities of the Cortex Platform.
-Each engine is a specialized service that runs trained models (e.g., LLMs) to generate predictions or insights from data.
-An engine manages both the underlying hardware (e.g., GPUs) and the inference stack (e.g., vLLM).
+Each Inference Engine is a specialized service that hosts open-weight models (e.g., Llama, Mistral) on Snowflake-managed GPU infrastructure to generate predictions or insights from data.
+An engine manages both the underlying hardware and the inference stack (e.g., vLLM), distinct from the partner endpoints described below.
 The Cortex Platform automatically scales engines up or down to match fluctuations in inference demand.

 The Scheduler is the component responsible for orchestrating requests and assigning them to the most appropriate Inference Engine.
 For instance, an inference request for a specific LLM (e.g., Llama 3.1 70B) is routed to an engine that already hosts that model and is ready to serve it.